Finding a Top Financial Advisor Firm in Saratoga Springs, New York

 Continuum Wealth Advisors

 Continuum Wealth Advisors, LLC is a small financial advisor firm that was founded in 2010.
 It has a mixed client base of non-high-net-worth and high-net-worth individuals, as well as pension and profit sharing plans.

 The firm provides financial planning services, along with investment management, consulting for retirement plans and selection of external advisors.
 There is a $100,000 minimum relationship size at Continuum, though this is a waivable requirement.

 As a fee-based firm, some advisors here may earn commissions from selling insurance products, thus creating a potential conflict of interest.
 Despite this, the firm is legally required to act in the best interests of clients due to its overarching fiduciary duty.

 Continuum Wealth Advisors Background

 Continuum Wealth Advisors was created in 2010.
 The firm is principally owned by Timothy Smith, who also acts as CEO and chief compliance officer (CCO).
-Smith is also a member of the financial advisor team at the firm, which includes one chartered retirement plans specialist (CRPS), one accredited asset management specialist (AAMS), one certified public accountant (CPA) and one chartered financial analyst (CFA).
+Smith is also a member of the financial advisor team at the firm, which includes chartered retirement plan specialists (CRPS), accredited asset management specialists (AAMS), certified public accountants (CPA) and chartered financial analysts (CFA).

 Management fees at the firm tend to fall between 0.3% and 1% of your overall assets under management (AUM).
 These fees cover both investment management and financial planning services.
 Only in limited circumstances will the firm charge a separate fee for financial planning.

 Continuum Wealth Advisors Investment Philosophy